 - Sending GHD board members an open letter from over 5000 young people.

 Olivia is available for interview.
-For interview and media enquiries contact Jai on 0411 634 643.
+For interview and media enquiries contact Amity on <number redacted>.

 17 December 2019